lasersquid/Sched1ProduceMoreMod/ProduceMore/package_resources/README.md

 Setting employee walk speed too high may result in pathfinding issues.
 If your employees have trouble navigating tight spaces, consider turning down the multiplier.

-The degree of animation acceleration is determined by the corresponding station speed setting, once the setting is enabled.
+The employee work animation speed is determined by the corresponding station speed setting, but employee animation acceleration must be enabled first.

 ## Compatibility